 What do Ronald Reagan, Queen Elizabeth II, Frank Sinatra, Clark Gable, and Richard Nixon all have in common?
 They have all stayed behind the pink security walls of Sunnylands, the former winter residence of billionaires Walter and Leonore Annenberg in Rancho Mirage, California.

-Once only accessible by the rich and powerful, this oasis in the desert outlands of Palm Springs is accessible to the public since first opening its doors 46 years ago.

-Heralded as the Camp David of the West because of its role as a meeting place for foreign dignitaries and retreat for over a dozen U.S. presidents, Sunnylands is a remarkable example of mid-century modern architecture.

-Upon arrival, visitors will be greeted by a newly constructed 17,000-square-foot visitor center, built as part of the new public-access era of Sunnylands, which was envisioned by Mr. Annenberg, an ambassador to England under President Nixon who made much of his fortune as publisher of TV Guide.

-(No. 11) What do Ronald Reagan, Queen Elizabeth II, Frank Sinatra, Clark Gable, and Richard Nixon all have in common?
-They have all stayed behind the pink security walls of Sunnylands, the former winter residence of billionaires Walter and Leonore Annenberg in Rancho Mirage, California.

 Once only accessible to the rich and powerful, this oasis in the desert outlands of Palm Springs is accessible to the public since first opening its doors 50 years ago.

 Heralded as the Camp David of the West because of its role as a meeting place for foreign dignitaries and retreat for over a dozen U.S. presidents, Sunnylands is a remarkable example of mid-century modern architecture.

 Upon arrival, visitors will be greeted by a newly constructed 17,000-square-foot visitor center, built as part of the new public-access era of Sunnylands, which was envisioned by Mr. Annenberg, an ambassador to England under President Nixon who made much of his fortune as publisher of TV Guide.